About the Department of Music

 Our friendly atmosphere reflects a close-knit community of staff and students working together.
 Students benefit from individual tutorials as well as small-group teaching, seminars and lectures, delivered by expert staff, all of whom are practising musicians or composers.

-Our National Student Survey results for 2016 show how highly our students rate our enthusiasm for teaching (98%) and our commitment to academic support (93%).
+Our National Student Survey results for 2017 show how highly our students rate our undergraduate courses (95.8% overall satisfaction).

 We have an active research profile with a number of specialist fields, including western liturgical chant, musical politics and cultures of 19th and 20th-century Europe and Russia, contemporary opera, electroacoustics and music from the Middle East.